VineetSudhir/OverTheWire-Bandit-Challenges/bandit-level-8.md

 **Solution Steps:**

-1. Use the `ls -la` command to view all the contents in the 'bandit7' directory
+1. Use the `ls -la` command to view all the contents in the 'bandit7' directory in a long-listing format.

-2. Use the `grep -w "millionth" data.txt` command to view the text on the line that matches with the word 'millionth'.
+2. Use the `grep -w "millionth" data.txt` command to view **only** the lines with 'millionth' as a whole word.
-   - Use the `-w` option to match only the line with whole words, "millionth".

 **Tips Learned:**
 1. Word Constituent Characters -> letters, digits, & underscore